JonJagger/cyber-dojo/readme.txt

 o) Players should be able to do a kata without identifying themselves.
    There is scope for allowing them to identify themself if they want to but it should not be compulsory.
 This is one of my future design guidelines.
-o) Kudos to Christophe Dolivet who wrote editArea which provides the javascript tabbed editor.
-Note however that there appears to be an occasional display bug in editArea when it is trying to do syntax highlighting.
-You can turn editArea syntax highlighting off
-   by pressing Control-H which refreshes the display.
-Control-H is a toggle so hit it again to turn syntax-highlighting back on.
 o) I'd like to thank Olve Maudal of Tandberg for his encouragement.
 o) I've promised to run a browser-based dojo at the accu 2010 conference which starts April 14th.
 It would be great if a publically accesible dojo-server